Andrew McClary: Legacy

 On June 17, 1843, the 68th anniversary of the Battle of Bunker Hill, Andrew McClary's name was spoken in the closing words in the dedication to the Monument at Bunker Hill.

 In honor of McClary, a bronze memorial tablet was unveiled at Epsom on August 25, 1905, with appropriate honors.
 The tablet was secured through the efforts of the Epsom Historical Club, and is attached to a tall granite pillar, weighing approximately 5000 lb.

 McClary's image appears in John Trumbull's famous painting of the Battle of Bunker Hill, where he is pictured raising his musket to shoot the British soldier attempting to bayonet the mortally wounded Warren.

 Fort McClary in Maine at Kittery Point was renamed in Andrew McClary's honor, the fort officially established in 1808.

 The schooner USS McClary was named after McClary.
 On September 2, 1776, the vessel was commissioned by the state of New Hampshire and was armed with eight cannons and six swivel guns.
 The vessel made five voyages between September 1776 and February 1778.

 McClary is featured on a New Hampshire historical marker (number 199) along U.S. Route 4 in Epsom.

+Description

+Written by Warren Trip in "The McClary's of Epsom" is the following text:"He was a favorite officer, nearly six and one-half feet in height, with a Herculean form, a voice like Stentor and strength of Ajax, never equaled in athletic exercises and unsubdued in single combat.
+Whole bodies of men had been overcome by him, and he seemed totally unconscious that he was not equally unconquerable at the cannon’s mouth."